sandeepshelke/odyssey-lift-off-client/README.md

-# Odyssey Lift-off I: Basics
+# Odyssey Lift-off client app

 Welcome to the Odyssey Lift-off client app.
 This is code along completed repo for all five parts
 - [Basics](https://www.apollographql.com/tutorials/lift-off-part1)